Spin-selective elliptic optical dichroism and perfectly spin-polarized third-order nonlinear photocurrent in altermagnets

 It is possible to make $g^{\text{Y}}(0;\vartheta ^{\text{Y}})=0$ or $g^{ \text{X}}(0;\vartheta ^{\text{X}})=0$ by tuning the ellipticity of irradiated light $\vartheta $, where only electrons at the X point or the Y point are selectively excited.
 It is elliptic optical dichroism.

 \textbf{Jerk current under elliptically polarized light:} We now show that these excited electrons are extracted by applying electric field additionally.
 The second-order photocurrents such as the injection current \cite{Sipe,JuanNC,Juan,Ave,AhnX,AhnNP,WatanabeInject,Okumura,Dai,EzawaVolta} and the shift current\cite {Young,Young2,Ave,Kraut,Baltz,Sipe,Juan,AhnX,MorimotoScAd,Kim,Barik,AhnNP,WatanabeInject,Dai,Yoshida,EzawaVolta} are zero due to inversion symmetry.
 On the other hand, the third-order photocurrent\cite{Jerk,JerkComment,JerkReply,snap,PJerk} is not prohibited by the presence of inversion symmetry.
 The higher-order injection current was derived for the linearly polarized light\cite{PJerk}.
-We generalize it to elliptically polarized light, where the $\ell $-th order photocurrent is given by
+The injection current $J_{\text{inject}}^{x;x2}$ originates in the velocity difference $ v_{+}^{x}-v_{-}^{x}$, while $J_{\text{jerk}}^{x;x^{3}}$ originates in the contribution $\frac{dv_{+}^{x}}{dt}-\frac{dv_{-}^{x}}{dt} $.
+In the similar way, the $\ell $-th order photocurrent originates in